 Cons: Oral supplements lose some of their potency because they have to pass through the digestive system.
 Medications or health issues also may prevent effective absorption.
 And you’ll have to do some homework to make sure you purchase a supplement of high quality.

 Pros: Compared to oral supplements, IV therapy delivers amino acids right to the bloodstream.
-That means they’re rapidly absorbed into the body for potent, immediate effect.
+That means they’re rapidly absorbed into the body for potent, immediate effect and usually work faster than oral supplements.
 Mobile service provides treatment at your home or office for extra comfort.

-Cons: It takes longer (about 30 to 45 minutes) to get IV treatment than to consume an oral supplement.
+Cons: It takes longer (about 45 to 60 minutes for a full session) to get IV treatment than to consume an oral supplement (Though IV treatment does deliver vitamins more quickly to your bloodstream).
 IV treatment is also the most expensive option, and there is a slight chance of infection where the IV is inserted into your skin.

 Now that you know why amino acids are important, contact us to see how you can benefit from IV treatment.
-We provide mobile IV therapy throughout Colorado with an array of budget-friendly packages.
-Our experienced medical professionals can help you customize IV therapy to meet your individual health goals.
+At Rocky Mountain IV Medics, we provide mobile IV therapy throughout Colorado with an array of budget-friendly packages, including amino acid IVs, performance IVs for athletes, and customized IVs with your own hand-picked add-ins.
+Our experienced medical professionals are also standing by to help you customize your IV for your specific health goals.